S-Syrichko/react-modal/README.md

 Here is a full list of properties accepted by the plugin :

-Certainly!
-Here's an updated version of the Markdown table with an additional column for default values for the `style` prop:

 | Prop          | Type                  | Description                                                      | Default Value                                                  |
 | ------------- | --------------------- | ---------------------------------------------------------------- | -------------------------------------------------------------- |